ietf-wg-cellar/matroska-specification/codec_specs.md

 Codec Name: Web Video Text Tracks Format (WebVTT)
 Description: Advanced text subtitles.
 For more information about the storage please look at the [WebVTT in Matroska specifications]({{site.baseurl}}/subtitles.html).

 Codec ID: S_IMAGE/BMP
-C  odec Name: Bitmap
+Codec Name: Bitmap

-Dscription: Basic image based subtitle format; The subtitles are stored as images, like in the DVD.
+Description: Basic image based subtitle format; The subtitles are stored as images, like in the DVD.
 The timestamp in the block header of matroska indicates the start display time, the duration is set with the Duration element.
 The full data for the subtitle bitmap is stored in the Block's data section.

 Codec ID: S_VOBSUB